-If your stimulus payment has been intercepted, the IRS will send you a letter notifying you that the payment will be sent to the Arkansas OCSE.
+If your first-round stimulus payment has been intercepted, the IRS will send you a letter notifying you that the payment will be sent to the Arkansas OCSE.

-Stimulus payments are subject to intercept in the same manner as federal tax refunds.
+First-round stimulus payments were subject to intercept in the same manner as federal tax refunds.
 If your federal payments are subject to offset, a notice was sent to you when you first met the required criteria under federal law and annually thereafter.
 If Transitional Employment Assistance (TEA) has been received for your child, the total amount of past due support on all of your child support cases must be at least $150.
 If TEA has not been received for your child, the total amount of past due support on all of your child support cases must be at least $500.

 FAQs FOR PARENTS RECEIVING SUPPORT

-Maybe.
-The amount of money you receive will depend on the amount of federal stimulus payment intercepted, the amount owed to you in your case, whether you received Transitional Employment Assistance (TEA), and whether the noncustodial parent owes child support arrears for other children.
+For the first round of stimulus payments, the amount of money you receive will depend on the amount of federal stimulus payment intercepted, the amount owed to you in your case, whether you received Transitional Employment Assistance (TEA), and whether the noncustodial parent owes child support arrears for other children.
 You must have an enforcement case open with the child support program to receive any money from an intercepted federal stimulus payment.
 If the noncustodial parent owes child support on another case in another state, it is possible that other state could receive the full federal stimulus payment.

 If the noncustodial parent is married and filed a joint return, payments are typically held for up to six months to allow the spouse to claim his or her share of a federal tax offset as an injured spouse.
 The IRS recently announced that a spouse will automatically receive his or her share of the stimulus payment.
 This will requrie reductions to the amount of many stimulus payments that have already been offset for child support.
 In order to minimize the negative impact on custodial parents who might otherwise be required to repay a portion of this payment, the federal government has authorized child support programs to hold stimulus payments longer to allow for the adjustment to be processed.

 I’m the custodial party and am receiving or have in the past received TEA for my child.
-Will I receive any money from a federal stimulus payment?
+Will I receive any money from a first-round federal stimulus payment?

 Maybe.
 Federal law dictates how payments received by a state child support agency under the Federal Tax Refund Offset Program are distributed.
 In Arkansas, federal tax offsets are applied first to arrears owed to the state (arrears owed for the repayment of TEA) and then to arrears owed to the family.
-If there is money owed to the state in your case, the intercept stimulus payments up to the amount owed to the state will be retained by the state.
+If there is money owed to the state in your case, the intercepted stimulus payments up to the amount owed to the state will be retained by the state.
 Any remaining money will be sent to you.